DeliveranceTechSolutions/jwt-auth/README.md

 This repo has three branches:

-* master
+* main
 * final
 * final-all-in-one

-The `master` branch has a starter template for creating what is in the `final` branch.
+The `main` branch has a starter template for creating what is in the `final` branch.
 The `final-all-in-one` is a single `app-all.js` file that functions completely alone, while the `final` branch is a refactored version of that.

 ## How to run the app